patd0tjs/FT-blogging-website/README.md

     ```
 3. Iterations and changes should be pushed to your personal github copy of the project.
    1. The repository should have the migration scripts or database included in the project.

+### Bonus: A comment can have a link, picture a text